San Antonio Carbon Monoxide Poisoning Attorneys

 What do I do if my smoke detector goes off but there’s no fire?

 Many smoke detectors double as carbon monoxide detectors, so get out of the house to fresh air right away!
-Do not assume it is a false alarm, since carbon monoxide is an extremely toxic gas that can only be detected with special sensors.
+Do not assume it is a false alarm, since carbon monoxide is an extremely toxic gas that only special sensors can detect.
 Call the fire department and have them test the house for carbon monoxide concentrations.
 Seek medical attention if you present symptoms of CO poisoning, and do not reenter the house until they clear it.

 Can you get carbon monoxide poisoning in a hotel?